jeffnye-gh/performance-modeling/How-to.md

 # How-To Instructions

+WORK IN PROGRESS.
+THIS IS A CHECKPOINT OF ACTIVE WORK.

 I made corrections to the source package files to get these to compile and run Ubuntu 22, GCC-11.
 You need sudo for this.